pulumi/pulumi-hugo/themes/default/content/blog/2022-03-10-hierarchical-config/index.md

 Now, the project level stuff actually works pretty darn well as it is.
 Our project level is configuration as code and you'll be successful with that approach.

-However, as previously mentioned, the organization level config is prone and ripe with pain, confusion, and delusion.
+However, as previously mentioned, the organization level config is prone and rife with pain, confusion, and delusion.
 It requires non-trivial tooling and process to ensure that a global document is valid and consistent with downstream consumers.

 What I've shown you is a "if you must" approach that I would use myself.
 We've also not even handled the "merge" of organization level with project level overrides, and then stack level overrides.
 Of course, with code it's all possible, but it's more and more code that you need to write that we don't want you to need to write, right?
 Good.